 The following collision avoidance features are designed to increase the safety of you and your passengers:

-- Forward Collision Warning - provides visual and audible warnings in situations when Model Y detects that there is a high risk of a frontal collision (see Forward Collision Warning).
+- Forward Collision Warning - provides visual, audible, and haptic feedback warnings in situations when Model Y detects that there is a high risk of a frontal collision (see Forward Collision Warning).

 - Obstacle-Aware Acceleration - reduces acceleration if Model Y detects an object in its immediate driving path (see Obstacle-Aware Acceleration).

 Forward Collision Warning